 We invite you to join us as we work alongside our Partner Families and future homeowners.
 If you’re interested in volunteering just once, or serving with us several days a month, we want to hear from you.

 If you would like to volunteer as an individual or as part of a group, please visit our volunteer calendar to sign-up for a volunteer day!

 To contact our Volunteer Coordinator directly, please e-mail us at firstname.lastname@example.org or call us at (406) 449-4663 ext.
 102.

 Volunteering at the ReStore

-If you are interested in becoming a regular ReStore volunteer, please fill out our volunteer application.
+If you are interested in becoming a regular ReStore volunteer, please sign up on our Volunteer Calendar.

 Guidelines for Construction Volunteers

 - The day begins at 8:30 a.m. and ends at 4:00 p.m.